List of Thunderbirds vehicles: Critical response

 Graeme Shimmin considers Thunderbird 2 the best aircraft in fiction, as well as the "most iconic" of the Thunderbirds.
 A Daily Mirror article describes Thunderbird 2 as "obviously the best Thunderbird.
 It is huge, it is green, it is a beautiful machine."
 In contrast, Thunderbird 5 is "the most boring Thunderbird of all, sat in space 'monitoring transmissions'."

 Dr Phillip Atcliffe, an aerospace engineer from the University of Salford, has discussed the real-world feasibility of the Thunderbird designs.
 His observations include wings of questionable function or value (in the case of Thunderbirds 1 and 2) and a lack of streamlining (Thunderbirds 1, 2 and 4).
 Atcliffe also queries how Thunderbird 3 would be able to manage its roll and states that International Rescue would probably need other space stations besides Thunderbird 5 to achieve global radio coverage.

 According to Theo de Klerk, none of the Thunderbirds appear to have adequate capacity for large amounts of fuel, or turbo generators to convert the heat from their nuclear reactors.
 De Klerk also states that both Thunderbirds 1 and 2 would be hindered by the drag created by their engine blocks.
 He adds that the single VTOL rocket in Thunderbird 1s block would provide little stability during lift-off from Tracy Island, and that given Thunderbird 2s shape, weight and short runway, it is debatable whether that craft could achieve enough lift to take off.

 On Thunderbirds 3 and 5, de Klerk states that with only three main rocket engines, Thunderbird 3 could be unstable in flight, and that International Rescue would need three supporting satellites positioned around the Earth to compensate for Thunderbird 5s radio blind spots.
 He also notes that the crew of Thunderbird 3 do not appear to lie on their backs for lift-off, despite the increased G-force of space launches, and that while both Thunderbirds 3 and 5 produce artificial gravity for their occupants, it is unclear how.

 In a discussion of Thunderbird 5, a science article published by the University of Leicester stated that while "[logically] it would be desirable for this secret space station not to be visible from Earth with the naked eye", the Thunderbird would be unable to attain the extremely low albedo needed to stay invisible; as a result, observers on Earth would be able to see it.

 Others

 Thunderbird 2 pod vehicles

 Thunderbird 2 carries specialised rescue vehicles and equipment to disaster sites in one of six interchangeable capsules, called "pods".
 The "pod vehicles" are stored within the aircraft's cavernous hangar or kept on standby within the pods themselves.
-In the remake series Thunderbirds Are Go, the vehicles can be converted and customised into many different rescue machines for a range of purposes.
+In the remake series Thunderbirds Are Go, the vehicles can be converted and customised into many different rescue machines for a wide range of purposes.